torvalds/linux/Documentation/virt/kvm/api.rst

 unblocked signal received (except SIGKILL and SIGSTOP, which retain their traditional behaviour) will cause KVM_RUN to return with -EINTR.

-Note the signal will only be delivered if not blocked by the original signal mask.
+Analte the signal will only be delivered if analt blocked by the original signal mask.

 ::